Ettore Bastico

-Ettore Bastico (9 April 1876 – 2 December 1972) was an Italian military officer before and during World War II.
-In addition to being a general of the Royal Italian Army, he was also a senator and governor.
-He held high commands during the Second Italo-Ethiopian War, the Spanish Civil War, and the North African campaign.
+Ettore Bastico (9 April 1876 – 2 December 1972) was an Italian field marshal who served as the commander of Axis forces in North Africa from 1941 to 1943 during World War II.
+In addition to being a general of the Royal Italian Army, he served as the governor of the Italian held Aegean islands and of Libya.
+After his time in the army, he became a military historian and published several books.

 Biography

 Bastico was born in Bologna, Italy.
 When he came of age, Bastico joined the Italian Army and fought in World War I. In 1928, Bastico was promoted to brigadier (generale di brigata).
 At that time, the Kingdom of Italy was ruled by Fascist dictator Benito Mussolini.

 In this role, Bastico was a target of Giulio Douhet in Recapitulation (published with the work The Command of the Air).
 Douhet devotes many pages to critically examining six "basic theories" put forth by Bastico and how they relate to the future of an Independent Air Force's role in future wars.

 Bastico was promoted to major general on 29 May 1932 and in 1935, he commanded the 1st CC.NN.
 Division "23 Marzo" during the Second Italo-Abyssinian War.
 In 1935, Bastico was the commander of the III Corps in Ethiopia and on 10 February 1936 he was promoted to lieutenant general (generale di corpo d'armata).
 From 1936 to 1937, he was the commander of the II Corps.

 In 1937, during the later stages of the Spanish Civil War, Bastico replaced Mario Roatta as the commander-in-chief of the Italian volunteer corps in Spain, the Corpo Truppe Volontarie.
 The CTV was sent to help the Spanish Nationalists side in the war.
 From mid-1937, Bastico's force fought in the Battle of Santander, a decisive victory for the Nationalists.
 In late 1937, Bastico was replaced by Mario Berti.
 In October 1937, Bastico received the rank of general, "generale di corpo d'armata designato d'armata," the highest rank that could be assigned if Italy was not officially at war.
 In February 1939, the Italian volunteers left Spain.